Chapter 3 : News Spreads Faster Than a Snitch

 "But don't worry," he continued, "I'm not letting you off easy.
 I can see right through your act.
 You, love, have another game on your hands.
 Thanks for the favor, though."
 He took a bite of his apple and left with a wink.

-Upon turning back to the table, she found Penny 'editing' her homework except her quill wasn't touching the paper, Edie stirring her hot chocolate for so long that her marshmallow melted, and Hannah, never one to bother hiding the fact that she liked to eavesdrop, grinning.
+Upon turning back to the table, she found Penny 'editing' her homework except her quill wasn't touching the paper, Edie stirring her hot chocolate for so long that her marshmallow melted, and Hannah, never one to hide her eavesdropping, grinning.

-The three exchanged amused glances.
+The three exchanged glances.
 "We all saw that, right?" said Penny.

 "Oh definitely," said Hannah.
-She leaned forward.
-"Are you absolutely certain you don't want to snog him?"
+"Rona, are you absolutely certain you don't want to snog him?"

 Rona should have expected this.
 "I," she began, "am not dignifying that with an answer."
 She picked up her book, flipping through the pages to find where she left off.
 "I'll have enough to explain to Roger and the rest of the team once Jason exercises that big mouth of his.
 I was hoping to keep last night low-key."